 #5: The Menacing Speeds of Highway 97

 Local residents living near Highway 97 know all too well how dangerous the two-lane road can be.
-And after state officials raised the speed limit from 55 to 65 miles per hour, the highway has only gotten deadlier.
+And, after state officials raised the speed limit from 55 to 65 miles per hour, the highway has only gotten deadlier.
 Between the years 2010 and 2015 seventeen people died in over two dozen accidents on one of the most dangerous roads in Oregon.
 While the Oregon Department of Transportation released data showing that 92% of auto-related crashes were due to driver error or inattention, many local residents maintain that the laws governing the highway need to be revisited.
-And with the ever-increasing use of cell phones while driving, one has to wonder if raising the speed limit so dramatically on a two-lane roadway such as Highway 97 is worth the risk and cost of life at the end of the day.
+With the ever-increasing use of cell phones while driving, one has to wonder if raising the speed limit so dramatically on a two-lane roadway such as Highway 97 is worth the risk.

 #4: Interstate 5’s Reckless Wrecks

 Interstate 5 is surely familiar to anyone who has traveled up and down the West Coast.
 I-5 cuts north and south from the Canadian border down to San Diego.
 Passing through Seattle, Portland, and Los Angeles, Interstate 5 sees some of the heaviest traffic along its 1,400 mile span.
-The more traffic there is on the road the greater the chances an accident may occur.
-I-5 is so deadly, in fact, that close to 500 people have died in car accidents on the massive highway between 1994 and 2008.
-And this rate has not slowed in recent years, with 112 deaths reported in 2014 alone.
-Interstate 5 is easily one of the most dangerous highways in the entire United States, so if you find yourself on I-5 one day be sure to stay alert and exercise caution when you can.
+The more traffic there is on the road, the greater the chances an accident may occur.
+In fact, I-5 is so deadly that close to 500 people have died in car accidents on the massive highway between 1994 and 2008.
+And, this rate has not slowed in recent years, with 112 deaths reported in 2014 alone.
+Interstate 5 is easily one of the most dangerous highways in the entire United States, so if you find yourself on I-5 be sure to stay alert and exercise caution.

 #3: The Bad News About Dangerous Barbur Boulevard